-- Do not place the vehicle where there are flammable or explosive substances.
-Do not place objects over the vehicle while it is still warm from being run.
-Always let the vehicle cool first. - Brake the motorcycle. - Shift gear to neutral. - Turn the handle 1 of the fuel tap to the OFF position.
-(Figure 500178-10 ● p.
+- Turn handle of the fuel tap to the OFF position.
+(Figure 400201-10 p.
 11) - Park the motorcycle on firm ground.

 Refueling

 - Never fill up the vehicle near open flames or burning cigarettes, and always switch off the engine first.
 Be careful that no fuel is spilt, especially on hot vehicle components.
 Clean up spilt fuel immediately. - Fuel in the fuel tank expands when warm and can escape if the tank is overfilled.
 See specifications on filling up with fuel.